Hydrology Banner

 Victoria Falls (Nana’s Farm Station)

-The Zambezi River flows at Victoria Falls – Nana’s Farm Station are in recession, with isolated rises being observed due to local rainfall activity, closing the period under review at 206m3/s as of 3rd November 2025.
-The flow observed on the same date last year was lower at 162m3/s.
+The Zambezi River flows at Victoria Falls – Nana’s Farm Station are steadily rising, closing the period under review at 269m3/s as of 20th November 2025.
+The flow observed on the same date last year was lower at 216m3/s.

 From: